launchdarkly/node-client-sdk/README.md

 ## Learn more

 Check out our [documentation](https://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/docs/node-client-sdk-reference).
-The authoritative description of all properties and methods is in the TypeScript declaration files [here](typings.d.ts) and [here](https://github.com/launchdarkly/js-client/tree/master/packages/ldclient-js-common/typings.d.ts).
+The authoritative description of all properties and methods is in the [TypeScript documentation](https://launchdarkly.github.io/node-client-sdk/).

-For an example of using the SDK in a simple Node application, see [`hello-node-client`](https://github.com/launchdarkly/hello-node-client).

 ## Testing